China warns foreign forces against fomenting violent protests in Hong Kong

-“Foreign forces must stop interfering in Hong Kong affairs,” said Chinese Ambassador to Britain Liu Xiaoming during a press conference held in London on Thursday, presstv.ir reported.
+“Foreign forces must stop interfering in Hong Kong affairs,” said Chinese Ambassador to Britain Liu Xiaoming during a press conference held in London on Thursday.

-The international financial hub has for well over two months plunged to unrest and is the scene of massive anti-government demonstrations over an extradition bill that if enacted would allow local authorities to detain and extradite suspects to be tried in mainland courts.
+The international financial hub has for well over two months plunged to unrest and is the scene of massive anti-government demonstrations over an extradition bill that if enacted would allow local authorities to detain and extradite suspects to be tried in mainland courts, Presstv Reported.

 Although the government of the semi-autonomous Chinese region has effectively backed away from the bill, protests have persisted with individuals sometimes resorting to violence and vandalizing government buildings.